Buffalo Estate Planning Attorneys

 - A trustee to administer a trust formed while you were living (an inter vivos trust) or a trust set up by your will (a testamentary trust).

 The appointment of a decision maker may be one of the most important decisions you make in forming your estate plan.
 The persons that you appoint will have broad powers to act for you.
 It is essential that you appoint honest, reliable persons who will act in your best interests.
 Your decision maker should be able to serve as your advocate and be to work with professionals such as physicians, attorneys, and bankers.

 The goal of estate planning is to ensure that your assets are transferred to your loved-ones with the least amount of legal fees, taxes, and court costs as possible.
-Our Buffalo Estate Planning Attorneys know how to make this happen.
-If you or a loved one needs to start planning their estate, contact our experienced Attorney today.
+Our Buffalo estate planning attorneys know how to make this happen.
+If you or a loved one needs to start planning their estate, contact our experienced elder law attorneys today.